JeroSampayo/GetNextLine/README.md

 ####
 ### Reading a line on a fd is way too tedious
-GitHub code size in bytes Number of lines of code Code language count GitHub top language GitHub last commit
+GitHub code size in bytes Number of lines of Code language count GitHub top language GitHub last commit

 About · Usage · Testing

 #  💡 About the project
 The aim of this project is to make you code a function that returns a line, read from a file descriptor.